nichaos2/draft_project/README.md

 # First turorial from the documentation

+This is the Polls (Questions/Choices) app from the django from documentation.

+The purpose is to revise the basics.

-Revision on django from documentation (just copy paste) Learn the basics of Rest Django API + swagger
+Also I added the basics of Rest Django API + swagger

+Try to follow this 2+ hours [tutorial](https://www.youtube.com/watch?v=B38aDwUpcFc&ab_channel=ParwizForogh) on youtube

 ## pipenv

 I use the pipenv to manage the packages

--- if pipenv does not work do this first export PATH=$PATH:/home/nioannou/.local/bin/
+- if pipenv does not work do this first export PATH=$PATH:/home/nioannou/.local/bin/

 ## commands

+Bqsic commands to start the project
 ```
 django-admin startproject <the_project>
 python manage.py runserver